Tashi Delek (greetings),

 Today, I am happy to inform you that TVP has became an important bridge between Tibetans in Tibet and those who wish to help them in a very practical way.
-In the last 14 years, TVP has partnered with over 2,000 trusted contributors as we put every dollar we raise to good use, and it has directly benefited over 20,000 Tibetans.
+In the last 16 years, TVP has partnered with trusted contributors as we put every dollar we raise to good use, and it has directly benefited many Tibetans.
 The Tibetans we reach truly appreciate TVP’s efforts and are proud of me for returning to Tibet to help.

 TVP’s work is far from over as Tibetan communities on the Tibetan Plateau face increased threats to their culture, identity, and way of life.
 TVP is one of the few active organizations on the Tibetan Plateau and our staff takes risks on a daily basis just to help others.
 It will be my honor and privilege to continue to be of service and I invite you to learn more about TVP’s efforts through our website and by becoming involved in our work.